 Kauai has so many beaches all within a fairly short driving distance.
 Part of the adventure is trying a different beach every day Every beach has something different to offer, with incredible scenery around it.
 Pack a cooler and your beach gear and go on a little road trip each day!.
 A few great beaches to put on the itinerary are: Salt Pond Beach, Anini Beach, Lydgate Beach and Baby Beach.

-Here are a couple of links to family friendly beaches recommended by other travellers.
+Here are a couple of links to family-friendly beaches recommended by other travelers.

 3. Visit Hanalei Bay

 Hanalei Bay is found on the north shore of Kauai in the area of Princeville and is a must to spend some time exploring this historic area.
 The bay is the largest on the island with 3.2km of beaches with four beach parks to choose from.
 The best time to visit is in the summer months when the water is calmer, but the scenery is beautiful year round.
 If you are not already staying in this area, definitely make a day trip.
 Often hailed as one of the most beautiful places on earth, Hanalei Bay offers majestic mountain backdrops, gorgeous scenery, pretty beaches and unique local shops and restaurants.

 A trip to Hawaii isn’t complete until you have experienced a luau.
 We enjoyed the Smith Family Garden Luau but know there are many other wonderful options on the island of Kauai to choose from.
 Take a peek at some of the best luaus on Kauai here.
 At a luau you’ll enjoy trying authentic Hawaiian food, seeing the traditional dances and fire show, plus you’ll learn a lot about the history of Polynesian culture.

 5. Plantation Tour on the Kilohana Plantation Railway